 Cons

-Heavier and more planted than shorter-travel long-range trail bikes
+Heavy and less lively than shorter-travel trail bikes

 Specifications